dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

-This approach forces the XAML object tree to be created before the page is resolved.
+This approach forces the XAML object tree to be created and initialized before the page is resolved.